ORNL/flowcept/README.md

 - Explicit user workflow instrumentation, if this is preferred over data observability;
 - ML data capture in various levels of details: workflow, model fitting or evaluation task, epoch iteration, layer forwarding;
 - ML model management;
-- Adapter-based system architecture, making it easy to plug and play with different data processing systems and backend database (e.g., MongoDB) or MQ services (e.g., Redis, Kafka);
+- Adapter-based, loosely-coupled system architecture, making it easy to plug and play with different data processing systems and backend database (e.g., MongoDB) or MQ services (e.g., Redis, Kafka);
 - Low-overhead focused system architecture, to avoid adding performance overhead particularly to workloads that run on HPC machines;
 - Telemetry data capture (e.g., CPU, GPU, Memory consumption) linked to the application dataflow;
 - Highly customizable to multiple use cases, enabling easy toggle between settings (e.g., with/without provenance capture; with/without telemetry and which telemetry type to capture; which adapters or backend services to run with);